How to upgrade your deployment

 # Start the restore with the '--copy-controller' flag:

-./juju-restore --copy-controller <path-to-backup>
+./juju-restore --copy-controller <path to backup>

 # Congratulations, your <old version> controller config has been cloned into your <new version> controller.

-# Make sure you're on the new controller:
+# Switch to the new controller:

-juju switch <new controller name>
+juju switch newcontroller

-# Reset the users' password:
+# Reset the users' passwords to get a new registration string

 juju change-user-password <user> --reset